shaunluttin/project-management-approaches/RapidDevelopment/spiral.md

 - conclude with a waterfall or evolutionary delivery model
 - incorporate other lifecycle models as interations
 - e.g., throwaway prototying as a performance interation

-> One of the most important advantages of the spiral model is that as
-> costs increase risk decreases.
-The more time and money you spend, the
-> less risk your taking, which is exactly what you want on a rapid-development
-> project.

 Management Control